abhishekgurjar-in/html-css-javascript-projects/README.md

 # HTML, CSS, and JavaScript Projects

 Welcome to my collection of HTML, CSS, and JavaScript projects.
 This repository contains a variety of projects that showcase different aspects of web development.
-Each project includes its own code repository and, where available, a live demo link.
+Each project includes its own code repository.

 ## Table of Contents